pymc-devs/pymc-examples/myst_nbs/time_series/Forecasting_with_structural_timeseries.myst.md

         AR.add_coords({"obs_id_fut": range(ar1_data.shape[0], 250, 1)})
         # condition on the learned values of the AR process
         # initialise the future AR process precisely at the last observed value in the AR process
-        # using the special feature of the dirac delta distribution to be 0 everywhere else.
+        # using the special feature of the dirac delta distribution to be 0 probability everywhere else.
         ar1_fut = pm.AR(
             "ar1_fut",
             init_dist=pm.DiracDelta.dist(ar1[..., -1] + coefs_0),